 They’ll also tell you:

-- how to access these for future orders
+how to access these forms for future orders

-Once regsitered, you must always go to the same pharmacy to order your gluten-free food.
+Once registered, you must always go to the same pharmacy to order your gluten-free food.

-If you wish to change the pharmacy you use for the Gluten-free Food Service, ask your GP practice to provide you with a registration form and you can take it to the new pharmacy you want to register with for the service.
+If you wish to change the pharmacy you use for the Gluten-free Food Service, ask your GP practice or dietician to provide you with a registration form.
+You can then take this to the new pharmacy you want to register with.